 Direct playback is not as well supported for HLS unlike other video formats (MP4, AVI, etc).
 This is because HLS is a streamable video format, and the video's bitrate is sent in varied chunks depending on the user's connection speed.

-To play HLS videos on a browser, HLS will require either native browser support or a third-party library (like ix-video for playback.
+To play HLS videos on a browser, HLS will require either native browser support or a third-party library (like ix-player for playback.

 Here are some examples using the Video API: